UK Wildfowl Sarcocystis Survey

 Risks to humans and domestic animals

 Sarcocystis in birds is not thought to pose a risk to human health as cooking kills all stages of the parasite.
 However, it is not recommended to eat infected birds, nor to feed them to dogs.

 It is hoped that the UK Wildfowl Sarcocystis Survey will help us monitor the disease over time in the UK and better understand which bird species are affected and any impacts it may be having.

 Wildfowlers are well placed to look out for this disease and report likely cases as the pathology is quite striking.
 If you are a wildfowler and find ducks or geese with what looks like rice breast disease please report cases using the Survey Form.
 Please use one form per case.
-If you are willing to save some affected tissues for further analysis that would be especially useful, please see the details on the form.

 You will be able to view the results in surveillance reports posted here, once sufficient data is collated.

 For further information contact email@example.com

 Please share this survey by clicking on the social media icons below